 “The important thing is not to think much but to love much and so do that which best stirs you to love.
 Love is not great delight but desire to please God in everything.”
 (1)

-St Teresa devoted much of the rest of her life to travelling around Spain setting up new convents based along the ancient monastic traditions.
-Her travels and work were not always greeted with enthusiasm, many resented her reforms and the implied criticism of existing religious orders.
-She often met with criticism including the papal nuncio who used the rather descriptive phrase “a restless disobedient gadabout who has gone about teaching as though she were a professor" St Teresa also had to frequently contend with difficult living conditions and her frail health.
-However she never let these obstacles dissuade her from her life’s task.
+St Teresa devoted much of the rest of her life to travelling around Spain setting up new convents based on the ancient monastic traditions.
+Her travels and work were not always greeted with enthusiasm; many resented her reforms and the implied criticism of existing religious orders.
+She often met with criticism including the Papal Nuncio who used the rather descriptive phrase “a restless disobedient gadabout who has gone about teaching as though she were a professor.”
+St Teresa also had to frequently contend with difficult living conditions and her frail health.
+However, she never let these obstacles dissuade her from her life’s task.
 She eventually died on October 4 at the age of 67.
-A fellow sister describes the hours just before the death of St Teresa.
+A fellow sister describes the hours just before the death of St Teresa:

 “She remained in this position in prayer full of deep peace and great repose.
 Occasionally she gave some outward sign of surprise or amazement.
 But everything proceeded in great repose.
 It seemed as if she were hearing a voice which she answered.
 Her facial expression was so wondrously changed that it looked like a celestial body to us.
 Thus immersed in prayer, happy and smiling, she went out of this world into eternal life.”
 (2)

-St Teresa Avila was one of the great Christian mystics.
-Overcoming physical ailments, she became fully absorbed in her devoted to God.
-As Sri Chinmoy says:
+St Teresa of Avila was one of the great Christian mystics.
+Overcoming physical ailments, she became fully absorbed in her devotion to God.
+As contemporary spiritual master Sri Chinmoy says: